Assessment Services

 • Struggles with starting tasks, especially those that feel tedious or overwhelming.

-• Has inconsistent performance — performing well sometimes but seeming to "fall apart" at others.
+• Has inconsistent performance, such as performing well sometimes but seeming to "fall apart" at others.

-• Has been told they're not reaching their potential despite apparent effort.
+• They have been told they're not reaching their potential despite apparent effort.

-• Is an adult who was never evaluated as a child but has always struggled with attention or organization.
+• An adult who was never evaluated as a child but has always struggled with attention or organization.

 • Needs documentation of ADHD for academic accommodations (college, graduate school, MCAT, GRE, LSAT, etc.) or workplace accommodations.